deanandreakis/thinkpadp52sandfedora/README.md

 14. I installed Homebrew.

+15. For tmux package manager I had to clone the repo into .tmux again.
+See https://github.com/tmux-plugins/tpm.

 Current Annoyances:
 1. I have to open the laptop lid to resume from suspend state.
+If I leave the monitor on then I can just resume from keypresses.
 2. The Espanso text expander service needs to be restarted after resume in order to work.
 3. Window positions across suspend/resume are not saved.
 4. Apps are not re-opened on a reboot.